 Background in applied anthropology

-My history with anthropology is a bit backward: I began with research design for website usability studies (UI/UX) and cross-cultural disaster relief field work and then I went to graduate school and learned about anthropological theory in three sub-disciplines: cultural and biological anthropology and archaeology.
-In graduate school I learned how much I really don’t know about anthropology.
-And, I learned how much I really enjoyed learning about anthropology, talking about it and doing cultural research.
+My history with anthropology is a bit backward: I began with research design for website usability studies (UI/UX) before I was an anthropologist.
+I also did cross-cultural disaster relief field work as a disaster relief volunteer (and continue to do so when I can fit it in my teaching schedule).
+In graduate school I learned how much I really enjoyed learning about anthropology, talking about anthropology, and doing ethnographic and quantitative research.

 Here are some areas of cultural research I’ve done: